xaratustrah/barion_cpp/README.md

 A file with the name of *database.root* will be created.
 You may remove the files *mass12.mass* and *mass12.modified* since they are no longer needed by the program.

+Alternatively you can use the makefile to do the above procedure.
+Just type:

+`make db`

+and the rest is done automatically.

 ## Usage

 The program can either be started using the application release bundle under OSX.